 - See also: Images of Alester Florent

-Alester is an older man in his middle years, very tall and slender, with silver hair and a beard shaped in a spike surrounding a long and distinguished face.
-In battle he wears red-gold armor, the shining snout of a red-gold fox poking out of his breastplate, surrounded by a circle of lapis lazuli flowers—the sigil of House Florent.
-Alester also owns a treasured slashed velvet doublet and jeweled cloak.
+In battle Lord Florent wears red-gold armor, the shining snout of a red-gold fox poking out of his breastplate, surrounded by a circle of lapis lazuli flowers—the sigil of House Florent.
+Alester also owns a slashed velvet doublet and jeweled cloak.

 A Clash of Kings

-When Lord Stannis Baratheon declares himself King of Westeros, his wife Selyse believes that her uncle Alester and her brothers will pledge their swords to his cause.
+When Lord Stannis Baratheon declares himself King of Westeros, his wife Selyse believes that her uncle, Lord Alester, and her brothers will pledge their swords to his cause.
 Stannis believes otherwise, as Florent lands lie too close to Highgarden for Lord Alester to risk the wrath of Lord Mace Tyrell.

 A Storm of Swords

 Lord Alester becomes Hand of the King, in part because he is Selyse's uncle.
 After Stannis's defeat at the Blackwater, it is left to Selyse and Alester to rule in Stannis's name while the king broods.
-Alester is given the king's seal by Selyse, to speak in Stannis's name.
-For their support of Stannis, the Florents are stripped of Brightwater Keep by the Iron Throne.
-When the Night's Watch requests for aid against a wildling host, Lord Alester dismisses the plea for help because Stannis lacks manpower.
+Alester is given the king's seal by Selyse to speak in Stannis's name.
+When Maester Pylos shows Alester a request from the Night's Watch for aid against a wildling host, Alester dismisses the plea for help because Stannis lacks manpower.
 Alester advises his brother, Ser Axell Florent, the castellan of Dragonstone, against the idea of Stannis and Melisandre to wake a stone dragon.

-Alester tries to make peace with House Lannister by having Stannis give up his claim to the Iron Throne in exchange for him being named Lord of Storm's End and Dragonstone, with Florent vowing to do the same in exchange for Brightwater Keep and all his lands.
-He offered to seal the bargain by wedding Stannis's daughter Shireen to Prince Tommen Baratheon.
-However, his plans are discovered by the queen's men and Stannis is furious with the terms.
-For his treason, he is imprisoned in Dragonstone's dungeons, placed in the same cell as Ser Davos Seaworth.
-When Ser Davos is retrieved from the dungeons, Alester's brother, Ser Axell Florent, denounces him as a traitor and takes the torch from his cell.
+Alester tries to make peace with House Lannister by having Stannis give up his claim to the Iron Throne in exchange for him being named Lord of Storm's End and Dragonstone, with Alester vowing to do the same in exchange for Brightwater Keep and all his lands.
+He offers to seal the bargain by wedding Stannis's daughter Shireen to Prince Tommen Baratheon.
+However, Alester's plans are discovered by the queen's men and Stannis is furious with the terms.
+For his accused treason, Alester is imprisoned in the same cell in Dragonstone's dungeons as Ser Davos Seaworth.

 A Feast for Crows